 Single reference point for uniform EU radio spectrum information (Press Release) (pdf 182KB)

-ERO Frequency Information System – Link to the ERO web page
+ECO Frequency Information System– Link to the ERO web page

 R&TTE Directive 1999/5/EC